-"Touched by God" - Mt 17:1-9 - 2Pet 1:16-21
+"Science, Faith, and Meaning" - Mt 17:1-9 - 2Pet 1:16-21

 "Honest, we're not making this stuff up!"
 That's what Peter was saying ... well, he was using more biblical language, of course.
 "We saw it with our own eyes ... we heard it with our own ears!"
 That's Peter affirming the truth of the event that was much later described more fully in Matthew's gospel.
 And that very act of affirming tells us something both interesting and important - namely that at least some, or perhaps many, people were already skeptical about the tales of the event we call the Transfiguration.
-"We did not follow cleverly devised myths", is how Peter put it - today we would say, "we couldn't make this stuff up!"
+"We did not follow cleverly devised myths", is how Peter put it - today we would hear, "we couldn't make this stuff up!", or even "it's all Fake News!"
 Peter obviously was facing off against critics who were claiming that the events of the Transfiguration couldn't have happened.
-Those events are, of course, the incident on the mountain during which Moses and Elijah appeared, Jesus and his clothing shone with brilliant white light, and the voice of God declared from the heavens that, "This is my Son, my Beloved, with whom I am well pleased."
+Those events being, of course, the incident on the mountain during which Moses and Elijah appeared, Jesus and his clothing shone with brilliant white light, and the voice of God declared from the heavens that, "This is my Son, my Beloved, with whom I am well pleased."